ai4er-cdt/hurricane-harm-herald/README.md

 Download the dataset from https://xview2.org/ (you will need to create an account) and put the files in `./data/datasets/XBD_data`.
 <i>Note: </i> The uncompressed data is about 130GB.

+#### DEM
+To download the DEM files, you need an account here: https://urs.earthdata.nasa.gov/users/new/
+Once your account created, have your credential on hand to input them when needed
+(The credentials will be stored in `./data/credentials.json`)